 I'm not totally up on the rarified charms of the hypnotic tribal music known as gnawa...
 For the most part the style seems a bit static and sparse to my untrained ears, although this was one of the most alluring and pleasant of the few gnawa records I've heard.
 There's a softness to this disc that's hard to put your finger on...
 And even hard to hear at times -- some passages are so quiet that on multiple occasions I've had this disc on at a moderate volume and was fooled into thinking that the disc had ended, so quiet and so subtle was the performance.
 I'd recommend this album as an introduction to the style: it is perhaps more melodically accessible than some of the starker and more droning gnawa albums...
 I leave it up to the true fans to say which albums are more "authentic" or whatever...
 All I know is, this disc brought me on board!

-Amadou & Mariam "Dimanche A Bamako" (Nonesuch, 2005)
+Amadou & Mariam "Dimanche A Bamako" (Nonesuch Records, 2005)

 Modern African pop that'll really bend your ears sideways.
-What's most striking about this album is its remarkable tonal and textural palatte; producer and co-performer Manu Chao brings a powerful technical proficiency to bear, capturing and isolating individual sound sources and giving each element a distinctive coloration and feel.
+What's most striking about this album is its remarkable tonal and textural palate; producer and co-performer Manu Chao brings a powerful technical proficiency to bear, capturing and isolating individual sound sources and giving each element a distinctive coloration and feel.
 Rather than use studio multi-tracking to create the illusion of an organic live performance, Chao opts to use technology as an instrument in itself, a tool to amplify and expand the group's stylistic depth and variety...
 While the results may initially feel a bit rigid or overly artificial, bit by bit the underlaying fluidity of the music will begin to assert itself, and the album will win you over.
 Amadou and Mariam's earlier albums have all had a peculiar magical appeal, but Chao's inventive, kaleidoscopic production nudges their brand of Malian pop into new directions...
 This album will doubtless get great press and blow a lot of people's minds: this time you can believe the hype and check it out...
 It's pretty cool.

-Les Ambassadeurs Internationales "...Featuring Salif Keita" (Rounder, 1992/2008)
+Les Ambassadeurs Internationales "...Featuring Salif Keita" (Rounder Records, 1992/2008)

-Les Ambassadeurs Internationales "African Classics" (Cantos, 2007)
+Les Ambassadeurs Internationales "African Classics" (Cantos Records, 2007)

-Antibalas Afrobeat Orchestra "Liberation Afrobeat, v.1" (Afrosound /Ninja Tune, 2001)
+Antibalas Afrobeat Orchestra "Liberation Afrobeat, v.1" (Ninja Tune/Afrosound Records, 2001)

-Picking up the mantle of Afro-Beat straight from the Fela tradition, this Brooklyn, New York-based musical collective has a fiercesome groove, with plenty of drive and a sharp melodic sense.
-Although Antibalas follows the Fela template very closely, they also hint at their local NYC salsa heritage, and have a much tighter compositional sense -- although songs stretch on to six and seven minutes in length, they seldom improvisationally wander and drift the way Fela often would.
+Picking up the mantle of Afro-Beat straight from the Fela tradition, this Brooklyn, New York-based musical collective has a fierce groove, with plenty of drive and a sharp melodic sense.
+Although Antibalas follows the Fela template very closely, they also hint at their local NYC salsa heritage, and have a much tighter compositional sense -- although songs stretch on to six and seven minutes in length, they seldom improvisationally drift the way Fela often would.
 (Hey, let's be honest...!)
 The original Afro-Beat leftie political slant is also kept intact, notably on the Jazz Poets-y "World War IV," recorded live in London, where they point the finger at Bill Clinton, of all people, for maintaining the blockade of Iraq, and at the Mexican government for its tiffs with the Chiapas guerillas.
 Behind it all, a magnificently produced, rock-solid beat, along with plenty of those classic saxophone squonks we know and love so well.
 The best thing about Antibalas is that they are an actual, functioning musical group, not just some haloed band from the hazy past of African popular music.
 If you get a chance to see them play live, go for it.
 In the meantime, their records are also highly recommended and very enjoyable.

 Antibalas Afrobeat Orchestra "Talkatif" (Ninja Tune, 2002)

 A fab follow-up album, which appropriately enough shifts from the harder-edged Afro-Beat of Fela Kuti into something closer to the sleek juju highlife of King Sunny Ade, who became Nigeria's next superstar, as Fela's star faded.
 This is a beautiful record, and probably a lot more accessible to the casual listener who might have been put off a bit by the squonking saxes and rugged rhythms of the first Antibalas album (or the entire Fela catalog!).
-Hyponotic and graceful, this is a superior space-out groove album.
+Hypnotic and graceful, this is a superior space-out groove album.
 Highly recommended.
 (For more info on this band, check out the Antibalas website.)

-Antibalas Afrobeat Orchestra "Security" (Anti-, 2007)
+Antibalas Afrobeat Orchestra "Security" (Anti Records, 2007)

-Antibalas Afrobeat Orchestra "Government Magic" (EP) (Idea, 2007)
+Antibalas Afrobeat Orchestra "Government Magic" (EP) (Idea Records, 2007)

-Mulatu Astatqe "ETHIO JAZZ & MUSIQUE INSTRUMENTALE: 1969-1974" (Buda Music/France, 1999)
+Mulatu Astatqe "ETHIO JAZZ & MUSIQUE INSTRUMENTALE: 1969-1974" (Buda Music, 1999)

-The fourth volume of Buda Musique's highly-regarded ETHIOPIQUES series...
+The fourth volume of Buda Musique's highly-regarded Ethiopiques series...
 This disc documents one man's limited success trying to build a jazz scene in Ethiopia's habitually insular culture.
 Mulatu Astatqe was classically trained, and while studying abroad, performed in several European and American jazz and latin dance bands.
 Be brought new musical ideas back with him, and formed several ensembles in Ethiopia that aimed at creating a new musical tradition, almost out of whole cloth.
-Astatqe's records share a lot of the adventurous mix-and-match quality of the other ETHIOPIQUES artists (he also played in a lot of the other bands featured in this series...) but the jazz thread is pretty distinct.
+Astatqe's records share a lot of the adventurous mix-and-match quality of the other Ethiopiques artists (he also played in a lot of the other bands featured in this series...) but the jazz thread is pretty distinct.
 It's not uniformly compelling, though -- improv soloists were presumably in short supply and many tracks simply sound like somewhat marginal easy listening.
 But if the rest of the series has caught your attention, this is worth checking out, to round off your appreciation of the big picture.

 African Artists >> Letter "B"